 Celebrity trainer Mohamed Elzomor believes in the power of mindfulness.

-The fitness guru, who has trained A-listers like Michael B. Jordan and supermodel Alessandra Ambrosio (pictured below) in the past, tells Lively that his positive mindset and devotion to staying present are the reasons behind his revamped workouts.
+The fitness guru, who has trained A-listers like Michael B. Jordan and supermodel Alessandra Ambrosio (pictured below), tells Lively that his positive mindset and devotion to staying present are the reasons behind his revamped workouts.

 “I used to try to get work done on my phone in between sets, or at the very least try to get work done mentally, thinking that multi-tasking would be the most efficient use of my time,” reflects Elzomor.
 “When I finally began to clear my mind and only focus on the task at hand, I began to enjoy training more.”